osspsuite/osspsuite.github.io/index.md

 date:   2018-10-26 14:40:30 -0500
 categories: announcement
 ---
+## 18 Jan 2019
+So many people are asking <sup>who?</sup>, is the project dead? what's going on?

+No, it's not dead yet <sup>proof?</sup>.
+Things are busy.
+I'm reorganizing my own servers and infrastructure at the moment.

 ## 27 October 2018
 What I'm thinking is to create services based on Docker images, for easy self-hosting.
 There are options in this space other than Docker, but Docker is what I know at the moment.
 If you're set up for OpenShift